 If you rent an apartment with a roommate, you are both likely to be on the lease.
-But if your roommate wants to break the lease, what do you do?
-This guide will help answer some questions about how it works.
+But if your roommate wants to break the lease, what can you do?

 A lease between a landlord/property manager and multiple residents typically holds each roommate jointly responsible until the lease term is completed.
 So, if one person decides to move out in between, the other individual(s) named on the lease can be held responsible for paying the rent.

 If you find someone who could potentially move in, be sure to interview them first to make sure there are no major red flags and that they can fit into your lifestyle where necessary.
-Then, make sure they get in touch with the property manager or landlord to fill out the necessary details and application before moving in.
+Then, make sure they get in touch with the property manager or landlord to fill out the necessary details and applications.
+Be cautious about who you take.

-The second option is to ask your roommate if they would consider paying for a few more months – giving you more time to find a new person to live with.
-Some residents may also choose to pay until the end of the lease if that is feasible for them, which might make things easier for you.
+The second option is to ask your roommate if they would consider paying for a few more months giving you more time to find a new person to live with.

 There’s no one size fits all way to deal with a roommate moving out in the middle of a lease, but this guide should help you better manage the situation so there is minimal inconvenience to you.